 It would be difficult to tell the difference between the photographs captured by the Alpha A7R III and those captured by the more densely packed sensors found in the 45.2MP Nikon D850 and the 50MP Canon EOS 5DS.
 The Alpha A7R III is capable of resolving an impressive amount of detail.

-At the end of the day, if you want to generate huge prints of the A2 size, you won’t be dissatisfied with the results that you get from the files produced by the Alpha A7R III.
+At the end of the day, if you want to generate huge prints of the A2 size, you won’t be dissatisfied with the results you get from the files produced by the Alpha A7R III.

-Another area in which the Alpha A7R III excels is in its ability to suppress background noise.
+Another area in which the Alpha A7R III excels is its ability to suppress background noise.
 Even when shooting at the top end of the native sensitivity range, the noise levels are kept well under acceptable limits, giving appealing pictures with natural-looking granular noise and little Chroma (color) noise.
 This is achieved by keeping noise levels within acceptable limits (up to ISO32,000).

 Additionally striking is the Alpha A7R III’s performance in terms of its dynamic range.
 Suppose you are shooting at low sensitivities and intentionally underexposing the shot to retain highlights.
 In that case, you will need to push the file in post-processing before you see any signs of quality beginning to deteriorate in the shadows.
 This is because shooting at low sensitivities causes more noise in the image, which can be seen in the shadows.

-If you wish to do some general editing of raw files and recover some of the detail in them, the files produced by the A7R III provide you enough of leeway to do so.
+If you wish to do some general editing of raw files and recover some of the detail in them, the files produced by the A7R III provide you enough leeway to do so.

 Sony a7r III Specs